-Setup:

-EMDI is not available for Börse Frankfurt.
+Setup: EMDI is not available for Börse Frankfurt.

 - 2. The Market Data Interface (MDI) provides price level aggregated market data with netting for low bandwidth customers.
 Netting means that changes of the order book information are aggregated over a time interval with a product dependent duration.
 And the same occurs to the trade reporting, such that only snapshots of the general trade statistics are provided, but there is no reporting of every individual match.
 Like EMDI, also MDI delivers order book information in the form of accumulated available quantities for a limited number of price levels, including synthetic price and quantity information on the best price level where applicable. - 3.
 The Enhanced Order Book Interface (EOBI) provides order-by-order market data without netting for high bandwidth customers.
 Order-by-order means that EOBI delivers order book information by reporting price and quantity data of each individual visible order.
 EOBI does not provide any price level aggregated data, and therefore, no information on synthetic prices.

-The following information is provided on the EOBI:

-- Market state information, as e.g. Product states and Instrument states. - Best price and quantity information. - Order book depth price and quantity information. - Price, quantity, and time priority of individual visible orders. - Individual trade volume reporting. - General trade statistics. - Requests for Quotes and Cross Announcements. - 4.
+The following information is provided on the EOBI: - Market state information, as e.g. Product states and Instrument states. - Best price and quantity information. - Order book depth price and quantity information. - Price, quantity, and time priority of individual visible orders. - Individual trade volume reporting. - General trade statistics. - Requests for Quotes and Cross Announcements. - 4.
 The Extended Market Data Services (EMDS) is market data interface that provides a real time dissemination of all on- and off-book trade prices with a replay service.
 The replay service allows participants to recover from any data loss for on-book and off-book trades.

-For further details on the market data streams, especially on which data is contained in which stream, please refer to the T7 Market-, Enhanced Order Book-and Reference Data Interfaces - Manual and to the T7 Extended Market Data Services - Manual.
+For further details on the market data streams, especially on which data is contained in which stream, please refer to the T7 Functional Overview and Interfaces document, to the T7 Market and Reference Data Interfaces Manual, to the T7 Enhanced Order Book Interfaces Manual, and to the T7 Extended Market Data Services Manual.